VictoriaChoy/victoriachoy.github.io/README.md

 ### About me

 > I am passionate about innovative teaching methodology with a student-centered approach.
-I have about 10 years of experience strategizing effective learning experiences for students from preschoolers to adults in the <ins>transdisciplinary approach<ins>.
+I have about 10 years of experience strategizing effective learning experiences for students from preschoolers to adults in the _transdisciplinary approach_.
 > I grew up in a coastal city in southeast China, and am an avid STEAM course developer, and a fan of music, jazz and hip pop choreography, and traditional Chinese martial arts.

 1.1 Transdisciplinary Projects and Hobbies